The Gingerdead Man: Merchandise

 Trick or Treat Studios released a full head mask of the Gingerdead Man in collaboration with Full Moon Features.
 The mask was designed by special makeup effects artist Tom Devlin.

 Full Moon would later release an 8.75 inch tall resin statue of the Gingerdead Man that is available for purchase on their online market place Full Moon Direct.

 In celebration of the release of Gingerdead Man vs. Evil Bong, a limited edition cereal box was made available that depicts the titular characters on opposite sides of the box in with unique artwork.
 It comes with the DVD of the movie along with special features, and multi-grain cereal called "Nookie Crisp" or "Weedies" in reference to the characters.

+Home media

+The Gingerdead Man was released on DVD on November 8, 2005, with a limited edition VHS in collaboration with Retro Release Video.

+The film was released on Blu-ray for the first time on August 13, 2024, featuring remastered visuals and the behind-the-scenes bonus feature that was previously exclusive to the VHS.
+The Blu-ray can be purchased individually or as part of a box set that also includes Blu-ray editions of the sequels, the crossover, and the spin-off The Gingerweed Man.